Events

 Sold out

-How: RSVP ONLY to grab your free ticket or RSVP WITH BOOK to reserve your book and support our programming.
+How: RSVP ONLY to let us know you plan to attend and RSVP WITH BOOK to purchase your book and support Romance Book Club

 Stay Informed.
 We're building a community committed to celebrating Black authors + artisans.
 Subscribe to keep up with all things Kindred Stories.